 Compatibility.
 Modified-asphalt flashing membranes should never be in direct contact with flexible vinyl flashings or vinyl siding.
 The asphalt compound will draw the plasticizers out of the vinyl, causing the asphalt to soften and flow and the vinyl to become brittle.
 The rigid polyvinyl chloride (PVC) used in window flanges, however, is generally not a problem.

-It’s also best to not apply caulks and sealants in direct contact with the flashing membranes, unless they are specifically formulated for that use.
+It’s also best to not apply caulks and sealants in direct contact with the modified-asphalt membranes, unless they are specifically formulated for that use.
 Like soft vinyl, the chemicals in sealants, including silicones and polyurethanes, may react with the asphalt, causing it to flow and stain the adjacent materials, such as window flanges.

 Applying Pressure.
 You can’t just slap on the flashing membrane and expect it to stick forever.
 All adhesive membranes must be pressed firmly into place to ensure full contact and a good bond.
-Some manufacturers recommend using a hard rubber roller for best results. .
+Most manufacturers recommend using a hard rubber roller for best results. .